alm3ndr1t/GentseFeesten/README.md

 - **User Interface:** WPF (Windows Presentation Foundation)
 - **Error Handling:** Exception handling for handling errors, including domain rule violations
 - **Architecture:** Three-layer architecture

+## School Exercise

+This project is part of an end-of-semester school exercise.
+It was created to demonstrate the use of various technologies and principles learned during the course.